AaryanSharmaNeupane/toastr/README.md

-# Toastr Flutter
+# Toastrx Flutter

-**toastr_flutter** is a lightweight, customizable toast notification package for Flutter applications.
+**toastrx_flutter** is a lightweight, customizable toast notification package for Flutter applications.
 It offers multiple toast styles, optional icons — making your UI more interactive and user-friendly.

 ---